Updated July 2, 2019 . AmFam Team

 You can pay rent for the property for a specific amount of time (typically 1 to 3 years), after which you have the option to purchase the property from the seller.
 One big benefit: you’ll be getting the property you want while still being able to save and build your FICO score.
 And a percentage of your rent may also be credited to the purchase depending on what the seller agreement.
 First-time homebuyers can really benefit with this type of arrangement.

-For example, let’s say your rent is $1,300 a month and you and the owner agree that 20% of that will be credited to the purchase price of the property.
+For example, let’s say your rent is $1,300 a month and you and the owner agree that 20 percent of that will be credited to the purchase price of the property.
 Since your lease agreement is three years, $9,360 will go towards the purchase:

-Your goal of saving enough for a down payment is within reach!
-Once you’ve saved up and are ready to cross the threshold, talk to your American Family Insurance agent and check out our homeowner coverages to insure your dream never goes unprotected.
+Home ownership is possible once you dedicate yourself to this goal.
+Once you’ve saved up and are ready to cross that threshold, talk to your American Family Insurance agent (Opens in a new tab) and check out our homeowner coverages to insure your dream never goes unprotected.
 In the meantime, learn how renters insurance helps you proactively protect the things you’ve worked so hard for.

 This article is for informational purposes only and based on information that is widely available.
 This information does not, and is not intended to, constitute legal or financial advice.
 You should contact a professional for advice specific to your situation.